uniment/MethodChains.jl/README.md

 y = m(x)
 ```

+In this case, `m` is called a "chainlink."
+Chainlinks are single-input, single-output functions defined with chaining syntax.

-You can also construct one and immediately call it, but that's not really necessary (and takes greater compile time than the suffix position):
+You can also construct a chainlink and immediately call it, but that's not really necessary (and takes greater compile time than putting the chain in suffix position):

 ```julia
 y = {f, g, h}(x)
 ```

-Now, unless every function is a Clojure-style transducer, chances are that your functions won't compose perfectly like this.
+Now, unless every function is a Clojure-style transducer, or another chainlink, chances are that your functions won't compose perfectly like this.
 This situation happens in real life too—and to handle this, in the English language we reserve the pronoun "it," to give the object a local and temporary name to allow short (but flexible) manipulations spliced between larger functions.
 So, `MethodChains` also uses `it`.

 ```julia
 julia> x = 2;